reinalim/Branching_FinalProject/ML_Model/README.md

 With the primary difference of EBIT margin being used in our First Day Return model, while EBITDA and Research & Development proved more beneficial to the Three Month Return model

-## Feature Importance
+## Features with Biggest Impact - Permutation Importance

-To find which features were most impactful on our models, we implemented Permuation Importance on our features used - which displays features and their weights on our models.
+To find which features were most impactful on our models, we implemented **Permuation Importance** on our features used - which displays features and their weights on our models.

 ### Feature Importance on Three Month Return:
 <img src="images/feature_weight_three_mth.png"></img>